MohamedAhamed2100/Digital-Verification-using-SV-and-UVM/README.md

 n\`\`\`

-Ensure that `$FIFO_ROOT` is set before invoking any of the make targets.
+Ensure that `$FIFO_ROOT` is set in environment pathes before invoking any of the make targets.

 ## 3. Directory Structure